 Students learn about stimuli and responses and then use what they know to create a video to teach children about concussions.

-Aligned to Fifth Grade Standards
+Aligned to Fifth-Grade Standards

 Robotics and Automation

-Students explore the ways robots are used in today’s world and then design a mobile robot that can remove hazardous materials from a disaster site.
+Students explore the ways that robots are used in today’s world and then design a mobile robot that can remove hazardous materials from a disaster site.

 Robotics and Automation: Challenge

-Students explore mechanical design and computer programming and then design an automatic-guided vehicle to deliver supplies in a hospital.
+Students explore mechanical design and computer programming and then design an automatic guided vehicle to deliver supplies in a hospital.